nextcloud/android/user_manual/android_app.rst

 shortcut to your files, the **Uploads** button, and the **Settings** button.

 The Uploads page displays the status of files currently uploading, a list of your recently-uploaded files, and a Retry option for any failed uploads.
+If credentials to access the file have changed, you'll see a credentials error.
+Tap the file to retry, and you'll get a login screen to enter the new credentials.
+If the upload fails because you're trying to upload to a folder that you do not have permission to access, then you can select a different folder.

 .. figure:: images/android-15.png
    :alt: Top-left menu.